-- 1. Complete the New RSO Application - 2.
-Have at least one full-time UAFS faculty/staff advisor - 3.
-Have a written constitution and by-laws which include the SAO's mandatory statements - 4.
-Have a roster of 10 current members - 5.
-Elect officers to lead your organization (All student organizations must have at least 3 officers including a President/Chair, Vice President/Co-Chair, and a Treasurer) - 6.
-Annually, send at least two representatives to a RSO Leadership Workshop.
+1. Have at least one full-time UAFS faculty/staff advisor

+- 2. Have a roster of at least 10 members - 3.
+Have a written constitution and by-laws that include the SAO's three mandatory statements - 4.
+Complete the New RSO Application - 5.
+Elect officers to lead your organization (All student organizations must have at least 3 officers including a President/Chair, Vice President/Co-Chair, and a Treasurer) and share their contact information with the Student Activities Office - 6.
+Annually, send at least two representatives to a RSO Leadership Update.